adolfintel/Windows10-Privacy/README.md

 Right click the key and select Permissions, then click Advanced, change the Owner to your username, check "Replace owner on subcontainers and objects" and "Replace all child object permission entries with inheritable permission entries from this object", if inheritance is enabled, disable it and convert to explicit permissions, apply, remove all the permission entries and add one for your username with Full control, confirm everything and delete the key.

 Reboot!

-Last but not least, we also need to remove Microsoft Compatibility Telemetry.
-This process does more than spying on you, it's also a resource hog when it's running, especially if you don't have an SSD.
-To remove it, download [this archive](https://raw.githubusercontent.com/adolfintel/Windows10-Privacy/master/data/Remove_CompatTel.zip), extract it somewhere and run "Remove_CompatTel.bat" as administrator.
-This tool replaces it with an empty program.

 ## Scheduled tasks
 Windows 10 has a huge amount of scheduled tasks that may report some data.
 Type these commands in the command prompt to remove them: